boots-edu/textbook/source/original/week8.md

 _Jest _ is a test runner and testing framework that works with javascript and Typescript

 * Coverage is important when writing tests
   * While you should not specifically write tests to coverage\, since those tests will not cover all possible inputs\, you should make sure that your tests actually cover your code\.
-Let’s look at our example again\, from a coverage standpoint
+Let's look at our example again\, from a coverage standpoint
 * Running: jest –coverage will produce a shortened coverage report like this:

 <span style="color:#D4D4D4">\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-|\-\-\-\-\-\-\-\-\-|\-\-\-\-\-\-\-\-\-\-|\-\-\-\-\-\-\-\-\-|\-\-\-\-\-\-\-\-\-|\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-</span>